lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 ![One Hot Encoding](/img/ohencoding.png)

-- ***One-Hot Encoding*** represents orthonormal basis of vectors, and typically is useful for categorical variables but becomes infeasible if we try to use it for text features
+- ***One-Hot Encoding*** represents orthonormal basis of vectors, and typically is useful for categorical variables but becomes infeasible if you try to use it for text features
-- ***Label Encoding*** is similar to One-Hot Encoding, except we use an incremental ID for each of the categories
+- ***Label Encoding*** is similar to One-Hot Encoding, except you use an incremental ID for each of the categories

 #### Pitfalls
 Common pitfalls associated with these categorical embeddings is that:
 - They create humongous vector spaces of orthogonally independent vectors
     - Essentially each vector is a different basis vector at this point
     - This eventually results in the common ***curse of dimensionality*** issue
-- Having these sparse, orthogonal vectors means we cannot generalize easily
+- Having these sparse, orthogonal vectors means you cannot generalize easily
     - There's no good way to generally compare words for similarities, as you cannot comapare `[1,0]` to `[0,1]` in a general fashion over millions of vectors

 Therefore, these sorts of categorical embeddings can be made better by use of dense embeddings over a smaller overall dimensional space (i.e. less dimensions, with more information "squished" into each dimension)